mgarbacz/sfrdc/README.md

 # sfrdc

 This is the Ruby on Rails website for the SF Research & Development Center.
-It allows non-programmers to administer the content.
-Its about to get a serious functionality overhaul!

 ## Todos
 * Components admin creation views